michael-collins/3d-learning-materials/practice/model_a_prop_in_autodesk_maya.md

 5. In the project file, you will see an example polygon model with RenderMan materials applied.
 If you do not have RenderMan, go to **Windows** -> **Settings/Preferences** -> **Plug-in Manager**.
 6. **ENABLE AUTOSAVE.** Go to **Maya** -> **Preferences** -> **Files/Projects** and check ***enable***.
 If you choose not to do this, you will undoubtedly lose work from frequent software crashes.
 6. When ready, delete the example model in the scene and start modeling your own design.
-  - It helps to sketch your idea on paper before you go into the modeling process.
+  - Note: It helps to sketch your idea on paper before you go into the modeling process.
-  - If you have little familiarity with polygonal modeling, please see the learning resources above.
+  - If you have little familiarity with polygonal modeling, please see the lynda.psu.edu learning resources above.
 7. Scene requirements
   - RenderMan lights (you can use the existing ones in the scene or create your own)
   - At least two RenderMan materials must be applied to your model in the scene.
 The PxrDisney material is a good starting point.